ykzw/galp/README.md

   * 1: out-of-core without overlap
   * 2: out-of-core with overlap
   * 3: CPU--GPU hybrid
-  * 4: depeneding on the method:
+  * 4: depened on the method:
     * method=0: Load-imbalanced in-core
     * method=1: Multi-GPU, out-of-core with overlap
   * 5: Multi-GPU incore (only for method 1)